Dherse/masterproef/content/5_examples.typ

 === Results

-The time-domain simulation can easily be performed using the constraint-solver, yielding the results shown in @fig_beam_forming.
+The time-domain simulation can easily be performed using the constraint solver, yielding the results shown in @fig_beam_forming.
 In this simulation, only four channels were simulated, each with a time-dependent phase shift at a frequency of 1 MHz.
 In the first simulation #link(<fig_beam_forming>)[(a)], the phases are following @eq_phase_shift, where $k$ refers to the channel number starting at zero.
 And in the second simulation #link(<fig_beam_forming>)[(b)], they are following @eq_phase_shift_2.
 The simulation shows that the phase shifts are correctly applied to the optical signals, and that the optical signals are correctly constrained to have the same phase and delay.

 $
     phi_k (t) = (k dot pi)/3 + 2 pi dot 1 "MHz" dot t